 Exploring Yosemite's Premier Fly Fishing Spots

 Yosemite National Park is a destination for world-class fishing, as its rivers, creeks, and lakes offer varied opportunities for fly fishing.
-Whether you’re experienced or just starting out on your angling journey, the park can accommodate all levels of expertise.
+Whether you’re advanced or just starting on your angling journey, the park can accommodate all levels of expertise.

-When thinking about Yosemite’s remarkable locations, a few spots come to mind: the Merced River, Tuolumne River, and Lyell Fork, each abound with plentiful fish.
+When thinking about Yosemite’s remarkable locations, a few spots come to mind: the Merced River, Tuolumne River, and Lyell Fork, each abounds with fish.
 And the amazing, natural views can't be beaten!

 Tuolumne River: Rainbows, Brookies & Brown Trout

 The Tuolumne River has its beginning in Tuolumne Meadow.
-At an elevation of approximately 8600 ft., it is the largest sub-alpine meadow in the Sierra Nevada.
-The Tuolumne River is hidden within the tall grasses of Tuolumne Meadows.
+At approximately 8600 ft., it is the largest sub-alpine meadow in the Sierra Nevada.
+The Tuolumne River flows through the tall grasses of Tuolumne Meadows.
 Rainbows, Brookies, and Brown Trout inhabit this section of the river.
-With the Brown Trout going up to approximately 14 inches.
-Dry fly fishing is the best technique and most fun method in the meadow section.
-If the fish aren't spooked they'll readily accept most standard dry flies. (size 16" - 22") Matching the hatch is not necessary here, but at times the fish will become selective when there is a good hatch in progress.
+The Brown Trout here grow to approximately 14 inches.
+Dry fly fishing is the best and most exciting technique in the meadow section.
+If the fish don't spook they'll readily accept most standard dry flies. (size 16" - 22") Matching the hatch is not necessary here, but the fish will become selective when there is a good hatch in progress.
 In the evenings, starting in June and running through early October, the fish will key on the pale morning dun hatch.
 Small yellow stoneflies (yellow sallies) also show themselves at this time of year.
 Several different species of caddisflies also inhabit this section of the river and can generate a lot of activity in the evenings.
 Keep in mind that only artificial lures or flies with barbless hooks are allowed in Yosemite National Park.
 (No bait fishing, i.e. worms, live or dead minnows, bait fish, etc.)

 The Dana and Lyell Forks converge to form the main Tuolumne River.
 Dana Fork waters originate from 13,100' Mount Dana.
 The Dana Fork is very accessible as Highway 120 runs right alongside its entire course from its headwaters at Tioga Pass to its confluence with the Lyell Fork.
-Rainbow, Brook, and Brown Trout are present throughout the entire course, with the Browns being the most numerous, sometimes reaching a foot in length.
+Rainbow, Brook, and Brown Trout are present throughout, with the Browns being the most numerous, sometimes reaching a foot in length.

 Lyell Fork: Numerous Wild Trout - Rainbow's & More

-The Lyell Fork originates near 13,115' Mount Lyell, and flows 10 miles downstream through Lyell Canyon and there meets the Dana Fork, to form the Tuolumne River.
-There is no road access here, except at the lower end, but the river is accessible via the PCT (John Muir Trail) which runs its entire length.
+The Lyell Fork originates near 13,115' Mount Lyell and flows 10 miles downstream through Lyell Canyon, where it meets the Dana Fork to form the Tuolumne River.
+There is no road access here, except at the lower end, but the river is accessible via the PCT (John Muir Trail), which runs its entire length.
 Although the trail is highly traveled, very few are there to fly fish.
-The Lyell Fork has a healthy population of Wild Trout with the Browns being more numerous in the lower section and more Brook Trout found towards the headwaters.
-The Rainbow are spread out and usually located in the faster moving sections.
-The Lyell Fork offers fantastic dry fly action, with a good presentation the fish will rise to most of your attractor patterns (14" - 20") such as humpies, elk hair caddis, adams, and royal wulffs.
-Again, stealth is key here as opposed to matching the hatch.
+The Lyell Fork has a healthy population of Wild Trout, with more Browns in the lower section and more Brook Trout found towards the headwaters.
+The Rainbow Trout are usually in the faster-moving sections.
+The Lyell Fork offers fantastic dry fly action.
+With a good presentation, the fish will rise to most of your attractor patterns (14" - 20"), like Humpies, Elk Hair Caddis, Adams, and Royal Wulffs.
+Again, stealth is more vital than matching the hatch here.